 After the series ended, Cassidy toured the globe as a successful solo artist, singing mega hits such as “I Think I Love You” to sold-out arenas.
 According to CNN, at the height of his fame, his fan club was bigger than Elvis and The Beatles—no small feat!

-"I want to focus on what I am, who I am and how I've been without any distractions," he told People magazine.
-"I want to love.
-I want to enjoy life."
+“I want to focus on what I am, who I am and how I’ve been without any distractions,” he recently told People magazine.
+“I want to love.
+I want to enjoy life.”

 Back in 2012, Cassidy spoke to CNN about the effects of dementia on his mother, actress Evelyn Ward, who died that same year at 89.
 “To watch someone who raised you, who was so vibrant, to watch them lose their mind and disappear is arguably the most painful thing I’ve ever experienced,” he said during the live taping.